Research Links Cystic Fibrosis to Endocannabinoid System

 The anti-inflammatory properties of cannabis along with the bronchodilator powers of THC could turn the tables on cystic fibrosis symptoms.

 Therefore, symptoms often include lung infections, diarrhea, pain, and growth delays.
-The disease is an active area of research, and effective treatment of symptoms and management of disease progression have increased the life expectancy of CF patients to 35 years old or more.
+The disease is an active area of research.
+Thankfully, researchers have looked more and more at effective treatment of symptoms, and management of disease progression.
+Research in this area has increased the life expectancy of CF patients to 35 years old or more.

 The endocannabinoid system is thought to be involved in mediating the symptoms of CF, although there have been very few pre-clinical studies (i.e., on animals or cells in culture) or clinical trials on people to support this hypothesis.
 However, there are a handful of studies that have drawn connections between known physiological effects of the endocannabinoid system and the symptoms of CF, and thus logically conclude that cannabinoids may be helpful for adults with CF.

 Cannabis Fights Malnutrition

 For example, malnutrition plays a significant role in the progression of CF because not only do patients often feel nauseous and therefore not inclined to eat, but also diarrhea and vomiting prevent adequate absorption of nutrition.
 Cannabis is a known appetite stimulant, and has successfully treated appetite loss and wasting in patients with HIV and cancer.

 Additionally, activation of cannabinoid receptors slows down the movements of the intestines, preventing diarrhea.
 One study (on mice) found that this effect came primarily from the activation of the cannabinoid receptor CB1 in the intestines.
 Diarrhea is often a symptom of CF. It comes from the patient’s impaired pancreas function and their intestines’ inability to digest and absorb food.